enhancedocs/docs/docs/integrations/slack.md

 # Integrating with Slack

-To enable Slack integration with EnhanceDocs Server, follow these steps:
+To enable EnhanceDocs Server with integration for Slack, follow these steps:

 1. Update the `config.json` file by adding the following key-value pair within the `integrations` object: